-If you are considering hiring a private childcare provider, you might be wondering whether you should look for a nanny vs babysitter.
+You might be wondering whether you should look for a nanny vs. babysitter when hiring a private childcare provider.
 While they may seem to be very similar at first glance, the two roles are not the same.
 They each fill gaps in different areas and provide benefits for families looking for short-term or long-term childcare.

 This post will provide a helpful rundown of the differences between nannies and babysitters to help you decide what type of caregiver you want to hire for your child.